nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Suppose you have finished the tasks in your current team `CS2103T` and have an existing team called `CS2102`.

-Enter the command `set team CS2102` to change your current selected team.
+Enter the command `set team CS2102`.

 If done successfully, your [currently selected team](#current-team-section) will change to the team `CS2102` along with all of its team information, as shown below.